Nineball54/file-size-distro/README.md

 Should be run in terminal, will search and report on the directory the .exe is in if target is otherwise unspecified.

-Currently only works on Win10!
+Currently only guaranteed to work on Win10!
 Will test and adapt for other platforms for fun later.